chilledout71/Sky/catalogueService/readme.txt

 http://localhost:8080/?custId=lonCust	- for a london customer
 http://localhost:8080/?custId=liverCust  - for a liverpool customer
-http://localhost:8080/?custId=			 - for a non location customer
+http://localhost:8080/?custId=anyName	 - for a non location customer

 To ShutDown the application in a terminal run the following curl -X POST localhost:8080/shutdown

 Please note the UI is limited.
 I implemented enough to demonstrate the services.
-I'm not an experianced UI developer
+I'm not an experienced UI developer